rbndg/Ledger-Batch-Utility/README.md

 5. Finished

 ## Address Generation: `node gen-address.js`
-Generate many addresses from a HD path
+Generate many addresses from a HD path and saves to file

 ## Mass transaction: `node send.js`
 Send a set amount coins from ledger to a list of addresses.